AmirpooyaSh/Isaac_sim_ws/README.md

         ubuntu-drivers devices
         ```

-    - Any NVIDIA driver >= 450-80-02 means that CUDA 11.8 can work with your GPU's NVIDIA driver.
+    - Any NVIDIA driver >= 450-80-02 means that CUDA 11.8 can work with your GPU's NVIDIA driver

 <br>